bazed85-arch/sql_learning/02-ddl-and-types/notes.md

 **3. Carried over from Topic 1, still open.**
 Estimate revisions (decision #2) and unit conversion.
 Both are changes to an existing populated schema, so both belong to the `ALTER TABLE` step.

+**4. `UNIQUE (supplier_id, delivery_note_number)` may be scoped too widely.**

+The constraint stops the same delivery note being entered twice for one supplier — the common mistake during goods receipt, so the intent is right.

+But many suppliers reset their numbering each January.
+Note 1024 of 2026 and note 1024 of 2027 are two different documents that legitimately share a number.
+The current constraint accepts the first and rejects the second — a year after the schema was written, with nothing having changed to explain it.

+Candidate fix: scope uniqueness to supplier **and** year.
+Same shape as "unique within the parent vs globally", one level deeper.

+Not urgent — no data yet.
+Decide before the system holds a second year of deliveries.